-Our excuse for going to Rome was Caravaggio.
+Our excuse for going to Rome (in April 2019) was Caravaggio.
 He spent 14 years of his turbulent and dramatic career there, from 1592 to 1606, painting some two dozen works, many of them still to be found where they were first installed.
 He ranks among our top ten painters – our list includes Velazquez, Goya, Turner, Constable – and we were keen to take our fill.
 Even though we had allowed ourselves just five days we were able to taste so much more of Rome, a city we were discovering rather late in our lives.

 Caravaggio’s Roman paintings include some of his most dramatic and visceral works.
 Among the most extraordinary settings are the trio painted for the Contarelli Chapel in the church of San Luigi dei Francesci, depicting three episodes in the life of St Francis: the moment Jesus called him to join his band of apostles; the vision of an angel as he writes his gospel; and the saint’s murder or martyrdom by an executioner wielding a sword (see image above).
 They show Caravaggio’s recasting of the traditions of religious portrayal, replacing misty veneration with down-to-earth depiction of characters drawn from everyday life.